Estate Planning & Administration

 From young families just starting out to older individuals concerned about their legacy, everyone needs estate planning.
 Estate planning is not just about writing a will and other legal documents.
 It’s about efficiently transferring assets or a business from generation to generation.
 Estate planning is also an effective tool for making sure your assets go to your heirs and beneficiaries, instead of the government.

 At Dale & Eke, many of our estate planning clients come to us through referrals.
-Our team includes lawyers with backgrounds who can give highly sophisticated guidance in estate and inheritance tax minimization and gift tax matters.
-Our team includes three lawyers who are Certified Estate Planning and Administrative Specialists, certified by the Estate Planning and Administrative Specialists Certification Board of the Indiana State Bar Association.
+Our team includes lawyers who can give highly sophisticated guidance in estate and inheritance tax minimization and gift tax matters.
+Our team includes three lawyers who are certified estate planning and administration specialists, certified by the Estate Planning and Administrative Specialists Certification Board of the Indiana State Bar Association.